 - enable creative solutions for improving health care and aged care, urban living and our ability to live in social and environmentally sustainable ways

 Key application areas

 - Technology and digital innovation

 - Media and communications

 Researchers are working on translating RMIT’s award-winning Elements rehabilitation tool, for brain injury, into an integrated system of hardware and software for clinic and home use.
 This includes the design and testing of a cloud-based delivery system that customises cognitive and motor tasks for the individual.
 This project may enhance the provision of rehabilitation services by engaging clients in more sustained and intense forms of therapy to augment and accelerate recovery.
 Expected outcomes include tailored programs made commercially available for therapists that may be scaled to benefit around 300,000 Australian patients living with disability, and exported internationally.

-The HEALTH Network brings together collaborators from the social sciences, humanities, medicine, arts, and science and technology.
+The Health, Arts, Social sciences and Humanities (HASH) Network brings together collaborators from the social sciences, humanities, medicine, arts, and science and technology.
 It will draw on contributions from a wide range of academic researchers, health practitioners, health service users, and early career researchers.
-HEALTH aims to ignite creative connections and collaborations among members.
+HASH aims to ignite creative connections and collaborations among members.